Information for professionals

 We also offer healthcare professionals a telephone consultation service (between 9am and 5pm on weekdays).
 Outside these hours there is an answer phone service.

-Once the forms are completed, patients can send the FHF to us by email to genetics.info@nhs.net or by post to:
+Once the forms are completed, patients can send the Family History Form to us by email to genetics.info@nhs.net or by post to:

 Clinical Genetics Department